Integrating Microsoft Sentinel

 -

-Integrating Microsoft Sentinel: This is the recommended configuration method that uses a data collection rule (DCR) in Azure Monitor.
+Option 2: Configuring Microsoft Sentinel Using a DCR: This method uses a data collection rule (DCR) in Azure Monitor, configured manually.

 Option 1: Configuring Microsoft Sentinel Using a Logic App